 You’ve Been Denied: Now What?

-The attorneys of Mancini Schreuder Kline PC are experienced in helping people whose initial claims have been denied receive Social Security Disability benefits.
+At Mancini Schreuder Kline PC, we are experienced in helping people whose initial claims have been denied receive SSD benefits.
 We can represent you at every stage of the reconsideration and appeals process, including:

 - Reconsideration: This is a review of your application and any new evidence by someone who did not take part in the initial review.

-- Hearing by an administrative law judge: This is the first opportunity you will have to make your case in front of a judge who has the power to approve or deny your claim.
-The judge will review your case file and question you and any witnesses such as medical experts or others familiar with your case.
+- Hearing by an administrative law judge: This is the first opportunity you will have to present your case in front of a judge who has the power to approve or deny your claim.
+The judge will review your case file and question you and any witnesses, such as medical experts or others familiar with your case.

 It is important to contact us as soon as possible after you receive notice of denial.
 You only have 60 days to appeal or request a reconsideration or hearing.
 Otherwise, you will have to start the process all over again, which can cause unnecessary delays.